-Organizations are basically "cathedrals for human development" where people of all varieties come together to learn grow and excel.
-From entry-level to the CEO nothing gets done without some person making a choice or directing someone else to act.
+Organizations are "cathedrals for human development" where people of all varieties come together to learn, grow and excel.
+From entry-level to the CEO nothing gets done without someone making a choice or directing someone else to act.
 As leaders, it is our job to provide direction and guidance by giving people the tools and resources they need to succeed.
-Great leaders inspire engage and provide the right opportunities for others to grow personally and professionally.
+Great leaders inspire, engage and provide the right opportunities for others to grow personally and professionally.
 They encourage success by helping others build the confidence to face difficult challenges.
-Leadership on this level is about inspiring excellence and bringing out passion in everyone.
+Leadership on this level is about inspiring excellence and bringing out the passion in everyone.

 Showing Appreciation and Acknowledgement Builds Trust

 It has been said that the deepest human need is to be appreciated.
 Whether it's at home with loved ones, with a close friend, or in the office appreciation and acknowledgment for a job well done builds self-assurance and motivation.
 As leaders, we provide feedback to our team through formal performance appraisals but do we always take the time to really appreciate effort, tenacity, and attention to detail?
 Leaders who acknowledge their employees build connections on a personal level that translate into trust and commitment.
 Showing that you are invested in the success of your employees gives them the tools they need to excel.